TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 As was shown in {prf:ref}`Prop:GeomLinTrans:ProjSquaredisProj` of {numref}`Subsec:GeomLinTrans:Proj` the matrix $A$ of a projection has to satisfy the identity
 $A^2=A$.
 Show that the matrix $[T]_{\mc{E}}$ of {prf:ref}`Ex:ChangeOfBasis:MatrixOrthProjection` indeed satisfies this identity.

-(To verify this you don't have to compute the matrix as given by Equation {eq}`Eq:ChangeOfBasis:ProjMatrix` explicitly!)
+(To verify this you don't have to compute the matrix as given by Equation {eq}`Eq:ChangeOfBasis:ProjMatrix` explicitly)

 ::::